 The inaugural performance of the theatre in 1830 was Rossini's Aureliano in Palmira.

 The painter Antonio Marini, from Prato, painted the curtain and the fresco on the vault of the theatre hall.
-The frescoes were later removed during restoration work.

 In 1867 the curved structure of the theatre was modified into a semicircular one, to a design by architect Telemaco Bonaiuti, and a new entrance was built.
 In 1939 the theatre was purchased by the Municipality of Prato, which transferred its management to the Opera Nazionale Dopolavoro (National Recreational Club) organization.